 The predominant symptom of ventilatory failure is dyspnea Dyspnea Dyspnea is unpleasant or uncomfortable breathing.
 It is experienced and described differently by patients depending on the cause.
 Although dyspnea is a relatively common problem, the pathophysiology... read more .

-Signs of ventilatory failure include vigorous use of accessory ventilatory muscles, tachypnea, tachycardia, diaphoresis, anxiety, declining tidal volume, irregular or gasping breathing patterns, and paradoxical abdominal motion.
+When ventilatory failure is due to increased load, signs include vigorous use of accessory ventilatory muscles, tachypnea, tachycardia, diaphoresis, anxiety, declining tidal volume, irregular or gasping breathing patterns, and paradoxical abdominal motion.
+When it is due to impaired respiratory drive, signs include hypopnea and/or low respiratory rates will be evident.

-Central nervous system manifestations range from subtle personality changes to marked confusion, obtundation, or coma.
+Ventilatory failure results in hypercapnia, causing central nervous system manifestations ranging from subtle personality changes to marked confusion, obtundation, or coma.
 Chronic hypercapnia is better tolerated than acute and has fewer symptoms.

 Ventilatory failure should be suspected in patients with respiratory distress, visible ventilatory fatigue or cyanosis, or changes in sensorium and in those with disorders causing neuromuscular weakness.
 Tachypnea is also a concern; respiratory rates > 28 to 30/minute cannot be sustained for very long, particularly in older or weakened patients.

-Because ABGs can be normal in patients with incipient ventilatory failure, certain bedside pulmonary function tests can help predict ventilatory failure, particularly in patients with neuromuscular weakness who may succumb to ventilatory failure without exhibiting respiratory distress.
+Because ABG measurements can be normal or show insufficient respiratory compensation in patients with metabolic acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly... read more and incipient ventilatory failure, certain bedside pulmonary function tests can help predict ventilatory failure, particularly in patients with neuromuscular weakness who may succumb to ventilatory failure without exhibiting respiratory distress.
 Vital capacity < 10 to 15 mL/kg and an inability to generate a negative inspiratory force of 15 cm H2O suggest imminent ventilatory failure.

 Treatment of ventilatory failure aims to correct the imbalance between the strength of the respiratory system and its load and varies with etiology.
 Obvious precipitants (eg, bronchospasm, mucus plugging, foreign bodies) should be corrected if possible.

-Patients should be treated in an intensive care unit by personnel skilled in airway management.
+Patients with status asthmaticus should be treated in an intensive care unit by personnel skilled in airway management.
 (See also Treatment of Acute Asthma Exacerbations Treatment of Acute Asthma Exacerbations The goal of asthma exacerbation treatment is to relieve symptoms and return patients to their best lung function.
-Treatment includes Inhaled bronchodilators (beta-2 agonists and anticholinergics)... read more .)
+Treatment includes Inhaled bronchodilators ( beta-2 agonists and anticholinergics)... read more .)

 Noninvasive positive pressure ventilation (NIPPV) Noninvasive positive pressure ventilation (NIPPV) Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more can immediately reduce the work of breathing and may forestall endotracheal intubation until drug therapy can take effect.
-In contrast to patients with COPD, who often welcome NIPPV, the mask often increases the perception of dyspnea in patients with asthma, so introduction must be done carefully, perhaps starting with titration of expiratory positive airway pressure (EPAP) alone because one of the major functions of inspiratory positive airway pressure (IPAP) is to increase tidal volume, and, in these patients, end-expiratory lung volume approaches total lung capacity (see also Respiratory Mechanics Respiratory Mechanics Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more ).
+The mask introduction must be done carefully to enhance comfort by perhaps starting with titration of expiratory positive airway pressure (EPAP) alone because one of the major functions of inspiratory positive airway pressure (IPAP) is to increase tidal volume, and, in these patients, end-expiratory lung volume approaches total lung capacity (see also Respiratory Mechanics Respiratory Mechanics Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more ).
 After an explanation of its benefit, patients hold the mask against their face while modest amounts of pressure are applied (continuous positive airway pressure [CPAP] 3 to 5 cm H2O).
 Once tolerated, the mask is strapped in place while pressures are increased to patient comfort and reduced work of breathing as assessed by respiratory rate and accessory muscle use.
-Patients should be selected carefully, and settings should be titrated on an individual basis.
+Patients should be selected carefully, and settings should be adjusted on an individual basis.

-Although it is possible to reduce peak airway pressure by reducing peak flow rate or by changing the waveform to a descending profile, it should not be done.
+Although it is possible to reduce peak airway pressure by reducing peak flow rate or by changing the flow waveform to a descending profile (ie, so that the flow rate is high at the beginning of the breath and decreased over time), such changes should not be made.
 Although high flow rates require a high pressure to overcome the high airway resistance of status asthmaticus, this pressure is dissipated across robust, cartilage-containing airways.
 Lower flow rates (eg, < 60 L/minute) reduce time available for exhalation, thereby increasing the end-expiratory volume (and the resultant intrinsic PEEP) and allowing a greater inspiratory volume during the next breath.
+Occasionally, patients with high intrinsic PEEP may need to have PEEP increased on the ventilator to facilitate triggering and reduce inspiratory work of breathing.

 Using low tidal volumes often results in hypercapnia, which is permitted for the greater good of reducing dynamic hyperinflation.
 An arterial pH > 7.15 is generally well tolerated physiologically but often requires large doses of sedatives and opioids.
 Neuromuscular blockers should be avoided after the peri-intubation period because use of these agents in combination with corticosteroids can cause a severe and occasionally irreversible myopathy, particularly after 24 hours of combined use.
 Patient agitation should be managed with sedation rather than paralysis, but ideally ventilation can be adjusted to patients’ needs so as to reduce the need for sedation.